OmniVirt/OmniVirt-iOS-SDK/README.md

     <pre>
 	myAd.show(withCardboardMode: Mode.OFF)
    </pre>

+### Access camera to read Cardboard QR code
+Remember that on iOS 10+ you need to specify the purpose of accessing the camera.
+In your Info.plist file add the property "Privacy - Camera Usage Description" and add a descriptive text such as "Used to read Cardboard QR code"

 ### Use Storyboard to add a VRPlayer

 This tutorial shows you how to make fullscreen cardboard app within minutes.